karmotothgopal48-stack/Automobile-Dashboard-Analysis/README.md

-1. Project Title / Headlin                                                                                                                                               Sales Analysis Dashboard – DAX, Power Query & Data Visualization                                                                                                        2.Short Description / Purpose                                                                                                                                              This project focuses on analyzing automobile sales data using Power BI to gain meaningful business insights.
+   This project focuses on analyzing automobile sales data using Power BI to gain meaningful business insights.
 The objective is to understand sales performance across brands, regions, time periods, and product categories by applying DAX calculations, Power Query transformations, and interactive visualizations.

 The dashboard helps stakeholders: